LIVE, Focused, Online Study Program:

 I came to IABC (then CWP) to engage in responsible, contextual Bible study and conversations for the purpose of being transformed into the likeness of Christ in a community of Christ.

-It seemed to me that many Christ followers were increasingly of the mind that Bible study was not relevant or too hard to do.
-It was easier to have someone else tell them what to think - either through a tradition or doctrine or authoritative stance.
-People just didn't believe that the Lord would engage with them in the sacred writings.
-IABC is just the place for that type of engagement with the Lord, with each other in our sacred writings in every way that technology allows.
+It seems to me that many Christ followers are increasingly of the mind that Bible study is not relevant or too hard to do.
+It's easier to have someone else tell us what to think—through tradition or doctrine or authoritative stance.
+We often don't believe the Lord will engage us in our sacred writings.
+IABC is just the place for that type of engagement: both with the Lord, and with with each other.

 Gary D. Collier

-For me, “a more serious engagement” means that I want to energetically advocate responsible, contextual, and conversational biblical text study, not only for the sake of my own personal spiritual life, but also for the sake of the health and welfare of Christians and churches in the 21st century.
+I want study partners who energetically advocate responsible, contextual, and conversational biblical text study, not only for personal reasons, but also for the health and growth of Christians and churches in the 21st century.

 The world has changed.